Today I made this vegan risotto with toasted barley and seriously could not stop eating it.

 - Add barley, thyme, bay leaf and 2 cups of vegetable broth and bring to boil.

 - Reduce heat and simmer, stirring often, until broth is almost absorbed.
 Check for doneness.
 Add another ½ cup broth if needed.
 Bring to simmer.
 When broth is absorbed, check for doneness.
 If needed add another ¼ cup to ½ cup broth until the barley is cooked but still has a little bite and the mixture is creamy.
 This could take 40-50 minutes.
-When done remove bay leaf and leave covered.
+When done remove bay leaf and stir in the lemon juice and zest and leave covered.

 - In a large saucepan, bring 2 cups of salted water to a boil.
 Add spinach and parsley and cook until leaves are bright green and wilted, about 1 minute.
 Drain